Eligibility & Rates

 - In general, students may work up to 40 hours per week (total of all positions) during scheduled University breaks.

 - Students are strongly encouraged to verify their work authorization/program work requirements as appropriate.

 For more student employment related information, please see our FAQs.

 2022-2023 Hourly Student Pay Rate

 The hourly rate at which a student is paid is determined by the employing department.

-As of May 1, 2022, the University starting rate for hourly student positions is $11 per hour.
+As of August 1, 2022, the University starting pay rate for non-tipped hourly student positions is $15 per hour.